-Here’s an easy instant pot French dip sandwich with melt in your mouth, fork-tender chuck roast on a toasted crusty roll ready to be dipped into some hearty au jus.
+Try this instant pot French dip sandwich with fork-tender chuck roast on a toasted crusty roll dipped into some hearty au jus.

 It’s a good all-year-round kinda meal; a comfort to have during the cold months and a fun, messy sandwich for the warm ones.
 I’ve made a slow cooker French dip sandwich version before and wanted to try it out in the instant pot and it came out wonderful.

 In just a little over an hour of cooking, this will make enough sandwiches for 6-8 people.
 There were just the two of us so we had sandwiches for days which we didn’t mind at all.
 The fresh bread from the deli keeps well for a couple of days and so does the beef and au jus.
 In this case, the leftovers were good.

-So whether you have a big family, friends to share it with, or opt for the delicious leftovers for days option, get ready to dunk your sandwich this weekday, weekend, or whenever you feel like a tasty, melty and messy hot sandwich.
+So whether you have a big family or friends to share it with, or opt for the delicious leftovers for days option, get ready to dunk your sandwich this weekday, weekend, or whenever you feel like a tasty, melty and messy hot sandwich.
 Let’s get started.

 INSTANT POT FRENCH DIP SANDWICH RECIPE TIPS